 "To be honest, I got tired of the 'death wish' talk many had for killing off Jason Todd," Field continued.
 "Some fans thought that with Jason dead, Dick Grayson would become Robin again.
 Some just wanted him to die because it was a raw thing to do.
 Those people kinda creeped me out.
 I wasn't prepared to have to deal with that so soon after opening my shop."

-Former DC president/publisher Paul Levitz tells Newsarama that he remains unsure if fans as a whole wanted this death, or if it was a small but vocal minority.
+Former DC president/publisher Paul Levitz told Newsarama in 2020 that he remained unsure if fans as a whole wanted this death, or if it was a small but vocal minority.

 "I don't know if the wider fandom 'wanted' it to happen, or a certain number of fans were just passionate enough to 'ballot stuff' the result," Levitz said.
 "Either way, there was a feeling in the office that Jason hadn't worked out well as Robin, and maybe fans shared that?"

-DC's then-Batman group editor Dennis O'Neil says the company was aware of a brewing problem - Jason Todd was, in his words, a "disagreeable little snot."
+DC's then-Batman group editor the late Dennis O'Neil once explained the company was aware of a brewing problem - Jason Todd was, in his words, a "disagreeable little snot."

 "We knew we had a problem with Robin," O'Neil told 13th Dimension (opens in new tab) in 2014.
 "It was a case of something you hear about and seldom encounter: a character taking on a life of his own.
 Maybe I should have been a more hands-on editor but it just kind of slipped past us and all of a sudden we had this disagreeable little snot and I thought we either had to give him a massive personality change or write him out of the series."(opens in new tab)

-DC's then-president/editor-in-chief Jenette Kahn echoes her colleagues' desire to address the discontent some fans had with Jason Todd.
+DC's then-president/editor-in-chief Jenette Kahn echoed her colleagues' desire to address the discontent some fans had with Jason Todd.

 "Many of our readers were unhappy with Jason Todd.
 We weren't certain why or how widespread the discontent was, but we wanted to address it," Kahn told Comics Beat (opens in new tab) in 2018.
 "Rather than autocratically write Jason out of the comics and bring in a new Robin, we thought we'd let our readers weigh in."